Yeritasardakan (Yerevan Metro)

-Yeritasardakan (Երիտասարդական, English: Youth) is a Yerevan Metro station, which was opened on March 7, 1981.
-The station is located in Kentron District and has an exit on Isahakyan Street, from where Teryan and Abovyan Streets, many higher education institutions in Yerevan, and Circular Park are nearby.
+Yeritasardakan (Երիտասարդական, English: Youth) is a Yerevan Metro station, which was opened on 7 March 1981.
+The station is located in Kentron District and has an exit on Isahakyan Street.

+Station named after the youth of Armenia, a designation chosen due to its close proximity to the country's leading higher education institutions.

 Station design

 The architect of the station is Stepan Kyurkchyan, and the constructor is Ilya Manucharyan.
 The interior decoration is made of light gray marble.
 The columns of the waiting room are decorated with vertical decorative metal meshes, which cover the ventilation devices installed in the columns.
 On the wall is the bas-relief "Youth" by Ruzan Kyurkchyan, a sculptor and a member of the Artists' Union of the USSR.